 Oral appliance therapy is an effective treatment for obstructive sleep apnea (OSA) and snoring.
 Provided by a dentist, oral appliance therapy uses a custom-fit, “mouth guard-like” device worn only during sleep.
 Oral appliance therapy helps maintain an open, unobstructed airway.

 Qualified Dentists and Patient Care

-Oral appliance therapy should be provided by a qualified dentist who has technical skill and knowledge in dental sleep medicine.
-Training in how to provide oral appliance therapy is uncommon in dental schools.
-So not all dentists have the training or experience to provide optimal care for adults with snoring or sleep apnea.
+Oral appliance therapy should be provided by a qualified dentist who has the technical skill and knowledge in dental sleep medicine.
+Training in how to provide oral appliance therapy is not always taught in dental schools so not all dentists have the training or experience to provide optimal care for adults with snoring or sleep apnea.

 Ramar K, Dort LC, Katz SG, Lettieri CJ, Harrod CG, Thomas SM, Chervin RD.
 Clinical practice guideline for the treatment of obstructive sleep apnea and snoring with oral appliance therapy: an update for 2015.
 Journal of Dental Sleep Medicine2015;2(3):71–125.

 Scherr SC, Dort LC, Almeida FR, Bennett KM, Blumenstock NT, Demko BG, Essick GK, Katz SG, McLornan PM, Phillips KS, Prehn RS, Rogers RR, Schell TG, Sheats RD, Sreshta FP.
 Definition of an effective oral appliance for the treatment of obstructive sleep apnea and snoring.
 Journal of Dental Sleep Medicine 2014;1(1):51.